kelvinelove/wisend/README.md

 # WiSend - Secure Money Transfers

 A modern web application for secure money transfers, built by WiRemit.
+You can try out a [live demo of WiSend here](https://wisend.netlify.app).

 ## About WiSend